ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 See `:help g:vimtex_view_zathura_check_libsynctex` for reference.

 ### Optional tip: Return focus to Vim/Neovim after forward search
-**Relevant editors:** Vim and Neovim used with Zathura on Linux (for resolving gVim focus problems scroll down)
+**Relevant editors:** Vim and Neovim used with Zathura on Linux (for resolving gVim focus problems scroll down).
+You'll also need the X Window System (and not Wayland) for `xdotool` to work.

 Depending on your window manager and/or desktop environment, Vim may lose focus after performing forward search (this happens for me on i3 with both Vim and Neovim; YMMV).
 If you prefer to keep focus in Vim, you can use `xdotool` and some VimTeX autocommands to solve the problem.